Batang Quiapo (TV series): Online viewershipBatang Quiapo was a success upon its debut. The pilot week has generated over 44 million digital views across all online platforms and peaked with 341,509 live concurrent viewers on YouTube. The official tag also became the No. 1 trending topic on Twitter (now X) nationwide. On February 21, 2025, the series reached an all-time high of 1,004,554 live concurrent viewers on YouTube.

-RatingsBatang Quiapo ruled its timeslot upon its premiere on February 13, 2023.
-According to Kantar Media, the pilot episode rated a 21.4% and rose to 22.6% on February 15 (beating its rival Maria Clara at Ibarra with 19.1% and 19.6% respectively).

-Despite limited reach on free-to-air, AGB Nielsen Philippines reported that the pilot week of the series gave a positive feedback on the viewers with 12.5% pilot episode rating on February 13, 2023, placing it in the 3rd spot of the rating board and 13.8% rating on February 15, placing on the 2nd spot of the rating board (compared to Maria Clara at Ibarra's 12.5%).

 Muslim stereotype controversy

 A day after its debut, the series' creators apologized to the Muslim community due to a scene where Martin's character Tanggol sought the help of his Muslim friend Abdul–portrayed by Rez Cortez–as he was being pursued by the police.
 Tanggol took refuge in the company of armed Muslim men whom the police were hesitant to take action due to fear of retribution.
 A number of Muslim Filipinos took offense and criticised the portrayal as reinforcing negative stereotypes against them, with some calling for a boycott of the series.
-MTRCB later released a statement on the said controversy.
+Movie and Television Review and Classification Board later released a statement on the controversy and asked for cultural sensitivity from production houses.
 Senator Robin Padilla–a prominent Filipino Muslim–also issued a statement regarding the episode, assuring people that Martin did not have any "ill intentions" and appealed to fellow Filipino Muslims for understanding and forgiveness.

+Parodies

+A sketch in the children's comedy show Goin' Bulilit parodied the teleserye as "Baby Quiapo", where actor Renz Joshua "Baby Giant" Baña–who portrayed Oweng in the original series–portrays "Sanggol Dimagiba-giba", a parody of show's protagonist Tanggol Dimaguiba.